KlaasWhite/StarMap/StarMap.API/README.md

 ## Attributes

--   StarMapMod: Main attribute to mark the mod class
+-   StarMapMod: Main attribute to mark the mod class.
--   StarMapImmediateLoad: Called immediatly when the mod is loaded in KSA
+-   StarMapImmediateLoad: Called immediatly when the mod is loaded in KSA.
--   StarMapAllModsLoaded: Called once all mods are loaded, can be used when this mod has a dependency on another mod
+-   StarMapAllModsLoaded: Called once all mods are loaded, can be used when this mod has a dependency on another mod.
--   StarMapUnload: Called when KSA is unloaded
+-   StarMapUnload: Called when KSA is unloaded.
--   StarMapBeforeGui: Called just before KSA starts drawing its Ui
+-   StarMapBeforeGui: Called just before KSA starts drawing its Ui.
--   StarMapAfterGui: Called after KSA has drawn its Ui
+-   StarMapAfterGui: Called after KSA has drawn its Ui.